Eztharia/batflat/docs/fr.md

 Installation
 ------------

-First download the latest version of [Batflat](http://feed.sruu.pl/batflat/download/latest).
+Premièrement téléchargez la dernière version de [Batflat](http://feed.sruu.pl/batflat/download/latest).

 Extract all files from the compressed package and then transfer them to the local directory or remote server.
 In the case of a remote server, connect to it via a (S)FTP client, such as the free [FileZilla](https://filezilla-project.org) program.
 Usually, files should be uploaded to `www`, `htdocs` or `public_html`.